-§ 34.0010 DISTRICTS
+§ 36.0010 DISTRICTS.

-The Sauvie Island/Multnomah Channel Rural Area is hereby divided into the following districts:
+The West of Sandy River Rural Area is hereby divided into the following districts:

-- (A) General or underlying districts: - (1) EFU Exclusive Farm Use District with a minimum lot size as specified by this Chapter. - (2) MUA 20 Multiple Use Agricultural District with a minimum lot size of 20 acres. - (3) RR Rural Residential District with a minimum lot size of 5 acres. - (4) RC Rural Center District with a minimum lot size of 1 acre. - (B) Special Districts: - (1) LF Airport-Landing Field District. - (2) O-P Off-Street Parking and Loading District. - (3) P-D Planned-Development District - (4) SEC Significant Environmental Concern District. - (5) HP Heritage Preservation District. - (6) SPA Special Plan Area District. - (7) PAM Protected Aggregate & Mineral Sites. - (8) WRG Willamette River Greenway.
-(Ord.
-997, Repealed and Replaced, 10/31/2002; 953 §2, Reorg&Renum, 11/30/2000)
+- (A) General or underlying districts: - (1) EFU Exclusive Farm Use District with a minimum lot size as specified by this Chapter. - (2) CFU Commercial Forest Use District with a minimum lot size of 80 acres. - (3) MUA 20 Multiple Use Agricultural District with a minimum lot size of 20 acres. - (4) RR Rural Residential District with a minimum lot size of 5 acres. - (5) PH-RC Pleasant Home Rural Center District with a minimum lot size of 1 acre. - (6) OR Orient Rural Center Residential with a minimum lot size of 1 acre. - (7) OCI Orient Commercial-Industrial District on a parcel adequate to support the use. - (B) Special Districts: - (1) LF Airport-Landing Field District. - (2) O-P Off-Street Parking and Loading District. - (3) P-D Planned-Development District - (4) SEC Significant Environmental Concern District. - (5) HP Heritage Preservation District. - (6) SPA Special Plan Area District. - (7) PAM Protected Aggregate & Mineral Sites.

-§ 34.0015 ZONING MAP
+§ 36.0015 ZONING MAP.

-(A) The designations, locations and boundaries of the respective districts and certain combinations thereof described in this Chapter are established as shown by appropriate color designa

-- tions, symbol or short title identification upon the Multnomah County Zoning Map.
-The Zoning Map consists of a series of bound and indexed Sectional Zoning Maps numbered sheets until such time as the districts and subdistricts depicted on each respective Sectional Zoning Map are replaced by maps generated as electronic layers within a Geographic Information System (GIS).
+- (A) The designations, locations and boundaries of the respective districts and certain combinations thereof described in this Chapter are established as shown by appropriate color designations, symbol or short title identification upon the Multnomah County Zoning Map.
+The Zoning Map consists of a series of bound and indexed Sectional Zoning Maps numbered sheets until such time as the districts and subdistricts depicted on each respective Sectional Zoning Map are replaced by maps generated as electronic lavers within a Geographic Information System (GIS).
 All GIS Zoning Maps replacing the Sectional Zoning Maps shall be legislatively adopted.
 The GIS-generated Zoning Maps depicting districts and subdistricts shall be periodically readopted to reflect more accurate mapping information as it becomes available.
-The Zoning Map and all pertinent information shown thereon is incorporated herein and is to be deemed as much a part of this Chapter as if fully setforth; however, if a conflict appears between the Zoning Map and the written portion of this Chapter, the written portion shall control. - (B) A paper version of the Zoning Map and each amendment thereto shall be and remain on file in the office of the Planning Director. - (1) The set of paper Zoning Maps with the cover page dated the 15th of November, 1962 and signed by the Board shall be deemed to be the accurate depiction of: - (a) The Zoning Maps first adopted for successive geographic areas from April 19, 1955 through December 11, 1958; and - (b) The Zoning Maps in effect from the date of first adoption through November 15, 1962. - (2) Unless clearly shown otherwise, a zoning district boundary that follows a public right-of way shall be deemed to follow the centerline of the public right-of-way.
+The Zoning Map and all pertinent information shown thereon is incorporated herein and is to be deemed as much a part of this Chapter as if fully setforth; however, if a conflict appears between the Zoning Map and the written portion of this Chapter, the written portion shall control. - (B) A paper version of the Zoning Map and each amendment thereto shall be and remain on file in the office of the Planning Director. - (1) The set of paper Zoning Maps with the cover page dated the 15th of November, 1962 and signed by the Board shall be deemed to be the accurate depiction of: - (a) The Zoning Maps first adopted for successive geographic areas from April 19, 1955 through December 11, 1958; and - (b) The Zoning Maps in effect from the date of first adoption through November 15, 1962.

+(2) Unless clearly shown otherwise, a zoning district boundary that follows a public right-of way shall be deemed to follow the centerline of the public right-of-way.
+(Ord.
+1079, Amended, 07/27/2006; Ord.
+1001, Reorg&Renum, 12/12/2002)